-took to the squared circle on our TV sets, Pretzel-Maker Pickles was contorting wrestlers into… human pretzels.
-At least it’s assumed he did because of the name.
-Either that or Pretzel-Maker worked at Wetzel’s on the weekends.
+If you thought Abe Simpson was the only wrestling grandpa, guess again.
+Before Glamorous Godfrey took to the squared circle on our TV sets, Pretzel-Maker Pickles was contorting wrestlers into… human pretzels.
+At least, it’s assumed he did because of the name.
+Either that or being employed by Wetzel’s Pretzels was part of the gimmick.

 If you grew up on NickToons in the 90’s, then you know all about Rugrats, one of the more popular cartoons on Nickelodeon.
 It’s about a bunch of babies, ranging from the Early Head Start ages of 0 – 3.
 Tommy Pickles is the main character and his parents always somehow end up having to watch everybody else’s baby at their home.
 These babies include Tommy’s best friend, Chuckie, and twins, Phil and Lil.
 And then there’s Tommy’s little brother, Dil, who was born way after I stopped watching.

 The toddlers are introduced to wrestling the way most people are, through an older family member.
 The episode opens with Grandpa Lou reacting the same way most old people react to watching wrestling on their TV, by yelling.
 We see a few typical wrestling characters, including the mandatory bumble bee wrestler.
 I still don’t know how this became a popular archetype of fictional TV wrestlers.
 While playing with their superhero action figures, and seeing Grandpa Lou mark out for Captain Biff, the kids make the obvious connection between the heroes and the wrestlers.
 You know, the one WWE has forever ignored, but Lucha Underground has fully embraced.